 ARM stands for Advanced RISC Machine.

-Today, ARM has multiple processor architecture series, including Cortex-M, Cortex-R, Cortex-A, and Cortex-X, as well as other series.
-Cortex-X series processors are made for performance to be used in Smartphones and Laptops.
-Now it supports up to 14 cores, but this value changes over time.
-Similarly, the Cortex-A series is made for devices designed to execute complex computation tasks.
-These processors are made to provide power-efficient workloads for increasing battery life.
-Similarly to the Cortex-X series, these processors also may have up to 14 cores.
+ARM has multiple processor architecture series: Cortex-M, Cortex-R, Cortex-A, and Cortex-X, as well as other series, not only generalised Central Processing Units - CPU.
+Cortex-X series processors are made for performance on smartphones and laptops.
+It supports up to 14 cores, but that number may change over time.
+Similarly, the Cortex-A series is designed for devices that execute complex computational tasks.
+These processors are designed to deliver power-efficient performance, increasing battery life.
+Like the Cortex-X series, these processors also may have up to 14 cores.
 The cortex-R series is made for real-time operations, where reaction to events is crucial.
-These are made specifically to be used in time-sensitive and safety-critical environments.
-The architecture itself is very similar to the Cortex-A processors with some exceptions that will not be discussed here.
-The Cortex-M series is for microcontrollers where low power consumption and computational power are required.
-Many wearable devices, IoT, and embedded devices contain ARM microcontrollers.
+These are designed specifically for use in time-sensitive and safety-critical environments.
+The architecture is very similar to the Cortex-A processors, with some exceptions that will not be discussed here.
+The Cortex-M series of microcontrollers requires low power consumption and high computational power.
+Many wearable devices, IoT devices, and embedded devices use ARM processors.
+The ARM processor “world” is huge – only through individual investigation can it be explored and its potential realised.
+In this book, we will present key ideas for what needs to be investigated in more depth to unlock the exact processor's full potential and features.
+The primary resource for this book is the ARM official homepage at https://developer.arm.com/documentation, which includes all its resources and documentation.